 Attendance: Regular attendance is very important for success IB biology.
 The attendance policy corresponds with the school-wide policy.
 Most of the labs, presentations, videos and other assignments are difficult, if not impossible, to completely make up.

 Missed Class Make Up: If a student misses an assignment due to an absence, it is their responsibility to seek and schedule a make-up.
 Much of the work we do in class is linked on the website.
 Upon your return to class pick up any assignments or handouts you missed.
 If you missed a lab due to an excused absence, it is YOUR responsibility to schedule a lab make up session within two weeks of your absence.
 Missed labs may require actual lab make-up or completion of an alternative assignment.

 Late Work: Late work is accepted without penalty for excused absences.
 It is the students responsibility to check if he/she missed any checks for completion (i.e. stamped work).
 Completion stamps will not be given for unexcused absences.
 Time sensitive items (i.e. initial knowledge audits) may not be accepted late.
 In general, complete your work on time.
 If you need extra time, please speak with Ms. von Bargen in advance about your need for an extension and your plan for completion.

 Extra Help Opportunities:

 Group Work: We will frequently work in pairs and teams, particularly in the laboratory.
 Sometimes I will allow you to choose your own partner, at other times I will assign students to work together.
 I expect you to accept these assignments without complaint/whining.
-Although we will do lab work in teams, each student will write up his/her own lab report.
+Although we will do lab work in teams, each student will write up their own lab report.
 During group work, answers and solutions may be freely shared, but all members are expected to contribute.
 Simply copying answers from another lab report, homework, etc. without having helped to produce the product is plagiarism and will be treated as such.